fffish95/qudi-lm-modules/NOTES.md

 first install TimeTagger in general enviroment copy TimeTagger.py and other 3 _TimeTagger files from Computer/lib/python3/dist-packages to anaconda3/envs/qudi-env/lib copy libstdc++.so.6 from Computer/lib/x86_64-linux-gnu to anaconda3/envs/qudi-env/lib

+## module 'numpy' has no attribute 'bool'
+in new numpy version np.bool is changed to np.bool_ find out the function in your environment packages, change .bool to .bool_